 Each DCL Camp runs for one week, Monday-Friday, during regular business hours.

-- 2019 Spring Break camps are full-day camps.
-Start time is 9 a.m.
-Drop-off is not permitted before 9 a.m.
-End time is 3:30 p.m.
+- Learning Labs: Start time is 1:30 p.m.
+Drop off is permitted no earlier than 1:15 p.m.
+End time is 4:30 p.m.
 Children must be picked up no later than 15 minutes after conclusion of the day’s session.

 - Morning Sessions: Start time is 9 a.m.
 Drop-off is not permitted before 9 a.m.
 End time is 12:30 p.m.
 Children must be picked up no later than 15 minutes after conclusion of the day’s session.

-- Afternoon Sessions: Start time is 1:30 p.m.
-Drop-off is permitted no earlier than 1:15 p.m.
-End time is 5 p.m.
-Children must be picked up no later than 15 minutes after conclusion of the day’s session, except on Fridays, when the library closes at 5 p.m.
-Children must be picked up at 4:45 p.m. on Friday afternoon.
+- Afternoon Sessions: Start time is 1 p.m.
+Drop-off is permitted no earlier than 12:45 p.m.
+End time is 4:30 p.m.
+Children must be picked up no later than 15 minutes after conclusion of the day’s session, by 4:45 p.m.

 Parents must sign out child(ren) within 15 minutes of the Camp’s conclusion.
 Failure to pick up within the allotted time will result in a late fee of $1 per minute, per child.